landoncrabtree/awesome-cyber/README.md

 A curated list of awesome cybersecurity tools for both red, blue, and purple team operations.

 ## Contributions?
-Create an issue with suggestions and I'll add them :) The goal of this is to be actively maintained and up-to-date.
+Contributions are welcome!
+The goal of this repository is to be an up-to-date source of tools for all facets of cybersecurity.
+The landscape changes constantly and so do the tools.
+It's hard keeping track of everything!
+If you want to add (or remove outdated) tools, feel free to create an issue or a PR.

 ## General